vinod-vs/Cypress-E2e/README.md

 Locally if you want to run your test(s) in BrowserStack, please use this command:\
 `npx browserstack-cypress run --sync --env "fileConfig=b2b,tags=B2B-API" --spec "cypress/integration/login/apiTests/login.spec.js"`\
 More info: [Run your Cypress tests] (https://www.browserstack.com/docs/automate/cypress)

+# For 2FA validation on UAT
+Since 2FA feature has been turned on in UAT env globally, framework has been updated to allow entering static or dynamic one time password via API or UI login.
+Below 2 settings are added to cypress.json
+  - "otpValidationSwitch": true
+  - "otpStaticCode": "123456"
+Test scripts will do 2FA validation based on setting 'otpValidationSwitch' value.
+* while writing API tests for any existing b2c user login, simply call cy.loginViaApiWith2FA() by passing in shopperdetails, otpValidationSwitch value and static code value.
+* for any new b2c user sign up and login via API, simply call cy.loginWithNewShopperViaApi()
+* for UI tests remains the same still using cy.loginViaUi() by passing in the shopper details

+# Mailosaur email service integration
+Now we have integrated with Mailosaur email service.
+If your tests need get email information (like subject, content, etc), highly suggest to create your test account with given Mailosaur server domain address.
+Below 3 settings are added to cypress.json
+  - "mailosaur_serverId": "82f8rhkb"
+  - "mailosaur_serverDomain": "82f8rhkb.mailosaur.net"
+  - "MAILOSAUR_API_KEY": "MQfxmYlGMOb00wv0"
+For your email related test, you might want
+  1. register your test account on test environment with mailosaur domain (eg, john.hawkins@82f8rhkb.mailosaur.net)
+  2. use command like below to get email infor or validation: cy.getMailosaurEmailByEmailAddress(emailAddress).then(email => {
+        expect(email.subject).to.equal('Reset your password')
+    })
+More info: [How to test email and SMS with Cypress] (https://mailosaur.com/docs/frameworks-and-tools/cypress/)